JohnBPerkins/url-shortener/README.md

 ### 2.2 URL Generation & Collision Handling

-Every long URL is normalised, salted, and hashed.
-The first 48 bits are then Base‑62 encoded, yielding an 8‑character slug (≈ 218 trillion combinations).
-If a collision is detected the service re‑salts and retries.
+Uses Sonyflake to generate distributed 64-bit IDs, which are Base62-encoded and truncated to 8 characters (~218 trillion combinations).
+If a collision occurs (detected via UNIQUE constraint), the service retries with a new ID.
 Links expire after 24 h by default (TTL stored in expires_at).

 ## 3. API Design